 The phenomena of synesthesia, where an impression received via one sensory modality elicits a simultaneous response in one or more other senses, has been reported as occurring with several prominent composers and performers.
 Sibelius, who possessed perfect pitch, had exquisite sensory associations to visual and auditory stimuli.
 His favorite color, green, was precisely associated with a tone that lay between D and E-flat; B-flat major was always experienced as blue-yellow, while B major was associated with red.
 Scriabin and Rimsky-Korsakoff are reported to have had similar synesthetic responses.
 (Profita &Bidder, 1988)

 Congenital amusia (commonly known as tone-deafness) is a lifelong impairment of music perception and memory that affects 4% of the population.
-The pitch disorder has a strong hereditary component.
+Pitch disorder has a strong hereditary component.
 Deficits in musical pitch perception have been shown to be strongly genetic in origin.
-Tune deafness (TD) is a central auditory processing disorder characterized by the inability to discriminate pitch, reproduce melodies or to recognize deviations in melodic structure, in spite of normal hearing.
+Tune deafness (TD) is a central auditory processing disorder characterized by the inability to discriminate pitch, reproduce melodies, or to recognize deviations in melodic structure, in spite of normal hearing.

 "Musical Interventions for Brains That Are Out of Tune: Congenital Amusia”.
 Dr. Isabelle Peretz, Co-Director, Center for Research on Brain, Language and Music, (BRAMS) Université de Montréal

-Term first coined by Alfred A. Tomatis who used this music to cure a variety of disorders.
-Evidences come from initial experiments published Nature.
+The term was first coined by Alfred A. Tomatis who used this music to cure a variety of disorders.
+Evidence come from initial experiments published Nature.
 These experiments suggested that listening to Mozart temporarily boosted scores on one portion of the IQ test.
 It seems that the methodology was not correct.
 Still, the idea sounds nice:

 A video (in Spanish) on why Mozart did not use B-flat (si bemol)?
 See here.